influxdata/docs-v2/content/influxdb/cloud-iox/query-data/flux-sql.md

-To use SQL and Flux together and benefit from the strengths of both query languages, build a **Flux query** that uses the [`iox.sql()` function](/flux/v0.x/stdlib/experimental/iox/sql/) to execute a SQL function.
+To use SQL and Flux together and benefit from the strengths of both query languages, build a **Flux query** that uses the [`iox.sql()` function](/flux/v0.x/stdlib/experimental/iox/sql/) to execute a SQL query.
 The SQL query should return the base data set for your query.
 If this data needs further processing that can't be done in SQL, those operations can be done with native Flux.

 {{% note %}}
+#### Supported by any InfluxDB 2.x client

-The process below uses the `/api/v2/query` endpoint and can be used to execute SQL queries against an InfluxDB IOx-powered bucket with all existing InfluxDB 2.x clients.
+The process below uses the `/api/v2/query` endpoint and can be used to execute SQL queries against an InfluxDB IOx-powered bucket with all existing InfluxDB 2.x clients including, but not limited to, the following:

+- InfluxDB 2.x client libraries
+- Grafana and Grafana Cloud InfluxDB data source
+- Flux VS code extensions
+- InfluxDB OSS 2.x dashboards
 {{% /note %}}

 1. Import the [`experimental/iox` package](/flux/v0.x/stdlib/experimental/iox/).